 - What about medication?

 - Teachers will carry five over-the-counter medications which can be dispensed at the student's request (provided we have a permission slip on file).
-These are acetomenophin, ibuprofen (for pain or fever), calcium carbonate (for upset stomach), loperamide HCl (for diarrhea) and diphenhydramine (for allergic reactions).
+These are acetaminophen, ibuprofen (for pain or fever), loperamide HCl (for diarrhea) and diphenhydramine (for allergic reactions).

 - Other OTC meds will need to be turned in during the check-in process on the night of our departure.
 Each item will be placed in a baggie with your child's name on it, along with a form that includes exactly when and how the medication should be given.
 Please do not include the items listed above.